Skip to content

 No. When you disable it, your status just goes invisible.
 Nobody gets a notification, and there’s no indicator that you had it turned off versus just not being active.
 Your profile looks the same either way.

-It disappears immediately.
-Anyone who could see it before will see nothing.
-The last-active timestamp also stops updating, so people won’t see how long ago you were last on.
+It vanishes immediately.
+The last-active timestamp also stops updating, so nobody sees when you were last on.

-No. This is the main trade-off.
-According to TikTok’s support documentation, the feature is fully mutual.
-You have to have it on to see anyone else’s status.
+No. This is the main trade-off, and it’s deliberate on TikTok’s part.
+According to TikTok’s support documentation, the feature is fully mutual: you have to have it on to see anyone else’s, with no asymmetric mode where you stay invisible while still tracking other people’s status.
 Turn it off, and you lose visibility both ways.

 Mutual followers only.
-Someone who follows you but who you don’t follow back cannot see your green dot or last-active time.
+Someone who follows you but who you don’t follow back can’t see your green dot or last-active time.
 Both sides need to follow each other for the feature to work.

 The setting is tied to your account, not your device.
 If you turn it off on your iPhone, it stays off when you log in on Android, and vice versa.
 One toggle covers all your devices.